mahmoudimus/ac/docs/public/rest-apis/index.md

 ## Atlassian Connect

 Atlassian Connect provides a set of REST APIs specifically designed for use by add-ons.
+The `api-name` used is `atlassian-connect`.

 ### Index